nykytenko/onyx-config/README.md

 ## Key features:
- - The Bundle is immutable container for save data.
+ - A Bundle is immutable container for saving data.
  - A Bundle may be created from text file or string array in run-time.
  - bundle1 + bundle2 operation